Vivonet/Gravity/README.md

 ##Q&A
 **Q: Isn't a XIB file already XML?
 Why do I need another XML format?**

-**A:** The answer has to do with the intended purpose of the XML and how it is utilized.
-Yes, XIB files are XML-based, but they're XML-based as a *serialization format*, not as a language with a user experience.
+**A:** Yes, XIB files are XML-based, but they're XML-based as a *serialization format*, not as a language with a user experience.
 XIB files are not intended to be authored by hand.
 Gravity, on the other hand, is designed from the ground up to be written by hand and is therefore intentionally simple and concise.
 Furthermore, XIB's XML format does absolutely nothing to abstract away the pains of Auto Layout.
 So even if you were to attempt to author a XIB file by hand (seriously though, don't), you'd still be programming with Auto Layout, albeit in a different form.
 Gravity is an abstraction layer built on top of Auto Layout.
 XIB is just Interface Builder serialized to XML.

 **Q: Doesn't the strictness of the hierarchy restrict the interfaces you can create?**

-**A:** Yes, this is a natural result of what Gravity is.
-You'd be surprised how perfectly it works out in many cases, and when you start to think like Gravity, you start to design like Gravity.
+**A:** Yes, to a degree.
+This is a natural result of what Gravity is.
+But you'd be surprised how well it works out in most cases, and when you start to think like Gravity, you start to design like Gravity.
 Interfaces build themselves from the inside-out.
 Like I said, it's a philosophy too.
-It's not going to be for everyone.

 **Q: Is there design-time support for Gravity?**